1 ¼ cups yellow cornmeal

 2 tablespoons melted butter or olive oil

 2 cups chicken broth

 Sage, rosemary and thyme sprigs for garnish (optional)

 1. Pat turkey dry with paper towels.

-2. Remove giblets from turkey cavity.
+2. Remove giblets from the turkey cavity.
 Use for another dish such as turkey broth.

 Season turkey cavity with salt and pepper.
 Add sage sprigs.

 Place turkey breast-side up on rack in roasting pan.
 Add ½ cup water to the pan.
 Tuck wings back.
 Brush turkey skin with butter; season lightly with salt and pepper.

 Roast in a preheated 325-degree oven, allowing about 2 3/4 to 3 hours for an unstuffed bird (according to the U.S. Department of Agriculture timetable; you may want to start checking the bird temperature after 2 ¼ hours).
 When a meat thermometer inserted in the innermost part of the thigh, not touching bone, reaches 165 degrees the turkey is done.
 If the bird becomes too dark before it’s done, place a sheet of aluminum foil lightly over the bird.
 Continue roasting.

 3. Remove turkey from oven, when done.
 Lift onto a platter and tent with foil.
 Set aside 15 to 20 minutes.